UCLPhysAst/uclphysast.github.io/amopp/howto.md

 Host butch
    User ccxxxxx
    HostName butch.theory.phys.ucl.ac.uk
-   proxyCommand ssh -W butch.rc.ucl.ac.uk:22 <username>@ssh0.theory.phys.ucl.ac.uk
+   proxyCommand ssh -W butch.theory.phys.ucl.ac.uk:22 <username>@ssh0.theory.phys.ucl.ac.uk
 ```

-You can now just type `ssh ssh0` or `scp file1 butch:~` and you will go through the Gateway.
+You can now just type `ssh ssh0` or `scp file1 ssh0:~` and you will go through the Gateway.
 You'll be asked for login details twice since you're logging in to two machines, a Gateway server and your endpoint.

 #### Windows - WinSCP